ejmg/AgeofInfo/_posts/2016-12-29-setting-up-twitter-bot-with-python-and-tweepy.md

 ![tweets]({{ site.url }}/assets/images/posts/2016-12-28/tweets.png)

 Now that you have your bot running, you can experiment.
 I tried to modularize my code to what extent it could be done, so go ahead and tweak at it and see what happens.
-Try searching for different terms, looking up different information, see how many tweets you can pull at once, and, hell, figure out what the Twitter API's limit is! ;)
+Try searching for different terms, looking up different information, see how many tweets you can pull at once, figure out how to reply **only** to tweets based on searches, and, hell, figure out what the Twitter API's limit is! :)

 I hope you enjoyed this guide.
 If you have any input, edits, or just want to say hi, feel free to email me or @ me on twitter, preferably with your bot!